Jump To Section

 - Herb Infused Oil: Olive oil combined in a jar with dried or wilted and crushed chervil and other herbs, infused for 2-3 weeks before being filtered through a cheesecloth.

 - Chervil Pesto: An herbaceous sauce made of fresh basil, chervil leaves, pine nuts, Parmesan cheese, extra virgin olive oil, and garlic.

 - Grilled Salmon with Chervil: Simple salmon grilled in olive oil, topped with lemon juice, capers, and fresh chervil.
 Learn how to cook salmon with Gordon Ramsay in our article here.

 - Béarnaise Sauce: A classic french sauce made of an emulsification of butter and egg yolk with white wine vinegar, chervil, and tarragon.

 - Mashed Potatoes with Chervil and Chives: Creamy mashed potatoes made with heavy cream, chopped chervil, and finely diced chives.

 - Herb butter: Good French butter softened to room temperature and combined with dry, chopped chervil and additional herbs.

 Want to Learn More About Cooking?

-Become a better chef with the MasterClass All-Access Pass.
+Become a better chef with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by culinary masters, including Gordon Ramsay, Chef Thomas Keller, Massimo Bottura, Dominique Ansel, Alice Waters, and more.